Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Update telephonyEventHandler::getCall to parse more data from XMPP telephony event
 -   Add Favorites service (fetchAllFavorites, createFavorite, deleteFavorite)
 -   Add Favorites events (rainbow_onfavoritecreated, rainbow_onfavoritedeleted)
+-   Add Favorites doc
+-   Add conversations::deleteMessage to delete a message by sending an empty string in a correctedMessage

 ### SDK for Node.JS 1.57 - June 2019